ClimateMind/climatemind-backend/README.md

     docker-compose up

-Start in background (best for when trying to visualize the ontology)
+Start in background (best for when trying to visualize the ontology or when attaching the docker instance to the front-end application)

     docker-compose up -d

-Stop the container when running in the background.
-Stops containers and removes containers, networks, volumes, and images created by docker-compose up.
+When you're done working, stop the container when running in the background.
+Stopping containers will remove containers, networks, volumes, and images created by docker-compose up.

     docker-compose down